-In 2023, our net written premiums exceeded \$40 billion.
-We engage broadly across nine major lines of insurance through our three business segments: Business Insurance, Personal Insurance and Bond & Specialty Insurance.
+In 2024, our net written premiums exceeded \$43 billion.
+We engage broadly across nine major lines of insurance through our three business segments: Business Insurance, Bond & Specialty Insurance and Personal Insurance.
 Our portfolio is balanced across these three business segments and further diversified by geography and customer size and type.

-Our 2023 premiums were generated through more than 11 million policies issued to more than 7 million individual and commercial customers.
+Our 2024 premiums were generated through more than 11 million policies issued to approximately 7 million individual and commercial customers.
 With respect to our commercial business, we offer insurance products and services to a broad array of sectors across the economy.
 Individuals and small and midsized businesses comprise more than 95% of our customers.

-2023 Net Written Premiums
+2024 Net Written Premiums

-2023 Net Written Premiums
+2024 Net Written Premiums

-Climate Scenario Analysis with Respect to the Hurricane Peril
+Climate Scenario Analysis with Respect to Physical Risk